SpikeInterface/spikeinterface/doc/modules/extractors.rst

 With recording and sorting objects, we hope that any user can access SpikeInterface regardless of the nature of their underlying file format.
-If you feel like a non-supported file format should be included in SpikeInterface as an actual extractor, please leave an issue.
+If you feel like a non-supported file format should be included in SpikeInterface as an actual extractor, please open an issue.